-With Thanksgiving approaching, tis’ the season for making end of year tax moves that promise to make your taxes for the 2014 year a bit more jolly.
+With Thanksgiving approaching, tis’ the season for making smart tax moves before the end of the year that promise to make your taxes for the 2014 year a bit more jolly.

 November and December are the best months to readjust your finances with the goal of increasing your deductions or lowering your reportable income.
 Also, it’s a prime season to take care of any messy financial situations so you can avoid a tax levy or wage garnishment.

 Here’s a few end-of-year tax moves to make before we ring in 2015.

 While you may only have a couple months left, there’s still enough time to make more and more expenses that can be deducted from your yearly taxable income.

 Certain business expenses can be deductible.
 The IRS’s rule is that they must be normal and needed for conducting your business.

 For instance, membership dues for professional associations may count, as well as subscriptions to vocational journals or supplies for running the office.
 Even expenses for equipment can be deductible.

 Also, if you’re able to pay off your state and local income taxes before year’s end, those can be deducted too.